Juvenile Justice Citizens Academy

 Learn and Engage

-Discover how the system works, each partner’s role, and the resources available to support juveniles and their families.
+Gain a deeper understanding of how the system operates, each partner’s role, and the resources available to support youth and their families.
+JJCA offers meaningful dialogue, real-world insight, and opportunities to ask questions in an open, educational setting.

-The Juvenile Justice Citizens Academy (JJCA) is intended to provide information and does not train or promote citizens to act in a law enforcement capacity.
+The Juvenile Justice Citizens Academy (JJCA) is intended to provide education and community awareness.
+It does not train or promote citizens to act in a law enforcement capacity.

 Academy Dates, Fees and Attendance